Reviews You Can Rely On

 After looking at dozens of different appliances, we bought the 7 best ice cream makers available today to test side-by-side.
 We had a panel of judges — including culinary professionals — evaluate and compare the texture and taste of the frozen treats made by each machine, as well as their overall user-friendliness and ease of cleaning.
 Bowl after bowl of ice cream, frozen yogurt, and gelato later, we had a pretty good idea which machine took the cake, whether you are looking for a freezer bowl, compressor, or an old-fashioned rock salt and ice model.

 Looking to branch out in the kitchen and make more things from scratch?
-We cover fun kitchen appliances like the best soda makers, top-rated air fryers, our favorite pizza ovens, and the top popcorn poppers so all your favorites can be homemade.
-We have also conducted in-depth testing on your everyday essentials like the best toaster ovens, the top blender, and the best electric kettles.
+We cover fun kitchen appliances like soda makers, top-rated air fryers, our favorite pizza ovens, and the top popcorn poppers so all your favorites can be homemade.
+We have also conducted in-depth testing on your everyday essentials like toaster ovens, the top blender, and electric kettles.

 Editor's Note: We updated this review on June 22, 2023 to share information on the updated version of the Cuisinart ICE-45.